 Join our Stonehenge tours from London and visit one of Britain’s most iconic destinations.
 Travel in a small-group on a comfortable minibus, in the company of a friendly driver-guide.
 Discover the theories, uncover the mysteries and get close to this iconic ancient collection of stones…

 Visit one of Britain’s most iconic destinations and get up close to the stones.

 Set on Salisbury plain, Stonehenge lies among charming countryside scenery.

 Discover the mysteries of the world’s most famous pre-historic monument.

-Human activity in central England began around 10,000 years ago during the Mesolithic era following the last ice age.
-With people drawn by an area of fertile lands ideal for hunting, they slowly began to settle.
-Over time, with shifting weather patterns and changing activity, a new culture began to emerge.
-This was a culture of agriculture, of burials, and of rituals and the area around Stonehenge became a hotbed of Neolithic activity.
+The earliest human activity in central England can be seen from around 10,000 years ago during the Mesolithic era; a period which followed the last ice age.
+This was a landscape characterised by forest, with people drawn to the area because of its fertile lands; ideal for farming and hunting.
+Over time, shifting weather patterns and rising sea waters saw Britain become detached from Europe.
+With changing human activity, a new culture began to emerge; one of agriculture, burials and rituals, and the area around Stonehenge became a sacred centre of Neolithic activity.